LRSORRENTI/YouTube-MP3-Converter/README.md

 ## Usage

 **Simply paste a YouTube URL into the input field and click "Convert".
 You'll be prompted to enter a filename for the MP3.
-Once the conversion is finished, the download will start automatically.**
+Once the conversion is finished, the download will start automatically, the converted MP3 will be inside of MP3-Files directory**

 ## Legal Note